Purpose of This Policy

 The purpose of this policy is to explain the general process for requesting repayment of principal and to set realistic expectations regarding timing and operational conditions.
 It is meant to reduce misunderstanding, not create it.

-This policy should be read together with the Arrangement Overview, Frequently Asked Questions, Terms of Service, the Risk Disclosure Statement, and the governing promissory note.
+This policy should be read together with the The Office — What We Are, In Plain Terms, Frequently Asked Questions, Terms of Service, the Risk Disclosure Statement, and the governing promissory note.

 Relationship to the Governing Documents

-Where a lender's written agreement contains specific provisions regarding notice, timing, partial repayment, suspension conditions, or related procedures, those written provisions control.
+Where a Member's written agreement contains specific provisions regarding notice, timing, partial repayment, suspension conditions, or related procedures, those written provisions control.

 General Withdrawal Principle

-The public materials indicate that lenders may request repayment of principal and that the arrangement is not structured around a fixed long-term lock-up period in the ordinary sense.
+The public materials indicate that Members may request repayment of principal and that the arrangement is not structured around a fixed long-term lock-up period in the ordinary sense.

 At the same time, a repayment request should not be confused with a guarantee of immediate repayment in every circumstance.
 Repayment timing may depend on available liquidity, open positions, market conditions, and overall business circumstances at the time of the request.

-That distinction is fundamental.
+That distinction is fundamental and should be stated clearly wherever withdrawal rights are described.
 A repayment request is a contractual process — not a guarantee of immediate payment in every circumstance.
-This should be clearly understood before entering the arrangement.

 How to Submit a Repayment Request

-A lender seeking repayment of principal should submit the request through the channel identified by Abilities Finance, typically by direct communication with Mr. Kijana or the principals of Abilities Finance, LLC and, where requested, a written confirmation or withdrawal form.
+A Member seeking repayment of principal should submit the request through the channel identified by The House of Kijana, typically by direct communication with Czar and, where requested, a written confirmation or withdrawal form.

 A complete request should generally identify: